ON THIS PAGE: You will learn about the different types of treatments doctors use for people with testicular cancer. Use the menu to see other pages.

 Side effects of chemotherapy

 Chemotherapy works very well for testicular cancer but can cause side effects and complications.
 Common side effects from chemotherapy include fatigue, nausea and vomiting, numbness and tingling in the hands and feet, high-pitch hearing loss, and ringing in the ears.
-There is also a risk of severe infections, so you should talk with your health care team about how to help prevent infections.
-The drug bleomycin is linked with dangerous swelling in the lungs, so it is important to tell your health care team immediately if you have shortness of breath, difficulty breathing, or a persistent cough.
-Men who received treatment for testicular cancer also have a higher risk of blood clots.
-Tell your health care team right away if you have any signs of a blood clot, such as shortness of breath, chest pain, or swelling in 1 or both arms or legs.
+There is also a risk of severe infections, so you should talk with your health care team about what you should do if you develop symptoms of infection.
+The drug bleomycin is linked with dangerous inflammation in the lungs, so it is important to tell your health care team immediately if you have shortness of breath, difficulty breathing, or a persistent cough.
+People who received treatment for testicular cancer also have a higher risk of blood clots, particularly when they start treatment with chemotherapy.
+Tell your health care team right away if you have any signs of a blood clot, such as shortness of breath, chest pain, or swelling in 1 or both legs or arms.

-Most of side effects from chemotherapy usually go away after treatment is finished, but some can show up much later.
+Most side effects from chemotherapy usually go away after treatment is finished, but some can show up much later.
 These are called late effects.
-Late effects from chemotherapy for testicular cancer include long-lasting fatigue, heart problems, and secondary cancers.
+Late effects from chemotherapy for testicular cancer include long-lasting fatigue, heart disease, and second cancers.
+Recent data indicates that people with testicular cancer who are treated with chemotherapy and/or radiation therapy have a shorter life expectancy, mainly due to an increased risk of death from second cancers.
+Chemotherapy and radiation therapy have also both been associated with an increased risk of heart and vascular disease.

-Balancing the risks and benefits of chemotherapy is an important issue for men with testicular cancer.
+Balancing the risks and benefits of chemotherapy is an important issue for people with testicular cancer.
 However, metastatic testicular cancer (see further below) can generally only be cured with chemotherapy.
-So, for men with metastatic testicular cancer, the benefits of chemotherapy typically outweigh the risks.
-On the other hand, men with stage I testicular cancer almost never die of the disease regardless of which treatment they receive, so the risks of chemotherapy may outweigh the benefits for these men.
+So, for those with metastatic testicular cancer, the benefits of chemotherapy generally greatly outweigh the risks.
+For people with stage I testicular cancer, the risks of chemotherapy may outweigh the benefits because overall survival rates for testicular cancer are very high regardless of which treatment is given.
 Talk with your health care team about the potential short-term and long-term side effects of chemotherapy for testicular cancer.

-Radiation therapy for stage I seminoma is now used less often than in the past.
-Surveillance or, less commonly, chemotherapy with carboplatin is usually used instead of radiation therapy as the preferred treatment of stage I seminoma at many treatment centers because of the risk that radiation therapy may cause other cancers and heart disease.
+Radiation therapy for stage I seminoma is now used less often.
+Surveillance or, less commonly, chemotherapy with carboplatin (see above, under Chemotherapy) is usually used instead of radiation therapy as the preferred treatment of stage I seminoma at many treatment centers because of the risk that radiation therapy may cause other cancers and heart disease.
 However, radiation therapy remains an option for stage I, IIA, and IIB pure seminoma.
 It is also sometimes used to treat brain metastases from either seminoma or non-seminoma, but testicular cancer rarely spreads to the brain.

 Side effects from radiation therapy

 Radiation therapy increases the risk of secondary cancers many years after treatment and may increase the risk of heart problems and gastrointestinal disease.
+Recent data indicates that people with testicular cancer who are treated with chemotherapy and/or radiation therapy have a shorter life expectancy, mainly due to an increased risk of death from second cancers and from diseases of the digestive system.
 Talk with your doctor about your risk of long-term side effects before starting radiation therapy.

 Learn more about the basics of radiation therapy.

-The treatment choices for testicular cancer depend on whether the cancer is a seminoma or non-seminoma (see Introduction and the stage of the cancer (see Stages).
-After a physical examination, staging tests, and the removal of the cancerous testicle, you and your doctor will discuss your treatment options.
-Treatment options for early-stage, later-stage, and recurrent seminoma and non-seminoma are described in more detail below.
+Different treatments may be recommended for each stage of testicular cancer.
+The general options by stage are described below.
+For more detailed descriptions, see “How testicular cancer cancer is treated,” above.
+Clinical trials may also be a treatment option for each stage.
+The treatment choices for testicular cancer depend on whether the cancer is a seminoma or non-seminoma (see Introduction) and the stage of the cancer (see Stages).
+After a physical examination, staging tests, and the removal of the cancerous testicle, you and your doctor will discuss your options and decide on your personal treatment plan.

 Clinical stage I non-seminoma testicular cancer

-About 25% of patients with clinical stage I non-seminoma have small areas of metastatic cancer that cannot be seen with CT scans when diagnosed.
-Over time, these areas can grow unless a man receives additional treatment after orchiectomy.
-The rest are cured when the testicle with cancer is removed.
+About 75% of patients with clinical stage I non-seminoma are cured when the testicle with cancer is removed.
+But about 25% of patients will have small areas of metastatic cancer that cannot be seen with CT scans when diagnosed.
+Over time, these areas can grow unless additional treatment is given after orchiectomy.
 Most recurrences of stage I non-seminoma occur within 9 months after diagnosis and occur in the retroperitoneum.
-Men with clinical stage I disease have the following options after surgery:
+People with clinical stage I disease have the following options after surgery:

 RPLND.
 As described above, this is surgery to remove the retroperitoneal lymph nodes in the back of the abdomen.
-After RPLND, the risk of recurrence is less than 10% if no cancer is found in those lymph nodes.
-Most of these recurrences occur in the lungs or the lymph nodes in the chest and they almost always occur within 2 years after the RPLND.
+After RPLND, the risk of recurrence is about 10% on average if no cancer is found in those lymph nodes.
+Most recurrences after RPLND occur in the lungs or the lymph nodes in the chest, and they almost always occur within 2 years after the RPLND.

 Chemotherapy.
 This option involves receiving chemotherapy shortly after the testicle has been removed surgically, called adjuvant chemotherapy.
 The most commonly used approach has been to give 1 cycle of BEP chemotherapy that lasts 3 weeks.
 Sometimes, 2 cycles of BEP chemotherapy may be used, but 1 cycle is more common.
-The advantage of this approach is that it lowers the recurrence rate from 25% down to less than 3%.
+The advantage of this approach is that it lowers the recurrence rate from 25% to less than 3%.
 The main disadvantage is that 75% of patients do not need chemotherapy because they have already been cured with the surgical removal of the testicle.
-Therefore, some doctors recommend against using chemotherapy for clinical stage I non-seminoma, while others may recommend using adjuvant chemotherapy only for men who have a higher risk of recurrence so that fewer men receive unnecessary treatment.
+Therefore, some doctors do not recommend chemotherapy for clinical stage I non-seminoma, while others may recommend using adjuvant chemotherapy only for those who have a higher risk of recurrence, so that fewer people receive unnecessary treatment.

 Clinical stage I seminoma testicular cancer

-More than 80% of men with clinical stage I seminoma are cured with orchiectomy alone while the remaining 15% to 20% will have a recurrence if given no additional treatment.
-Most recurrences occur within 12 months after diagnosis and the location of the recurrence is typically in the retroperitoneum.
-Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few men will need chemotherapy.
+More than 80% of people with clinical stage I seminoma are cured with orchiectomy alone, while the remaining 15% to 20% will have a recurrence if they are given no additional treatment.
+Most recurrences occur within 12 months after diagnosis, and the location of the recurrence is typically in the retroperitoneum.
+Recurrences of stage I seminoma can almost always be cured with radiation therapy, although a few patients will need chemotherapy.

 Surveillance.
 Surveillance is the standard method of managing stage I seminoma.
 Using a surveillance program, the risk of death from stage I seminoma is less than 1%.
-Unlike surveillance for non-seminoma, a man receiving surveillance for seminoma does not need to visit the doctor as often.
-While this can vary, a common schedule includes doctor visits every 4 months for the first 2 to 3 years, every 6 months for the next 3 years, and then yearly until at least 5 years after the original diagnosis.
-The following tests are done at each visit: a CT scan of the abdomen and pelvis, a chest radiograph, and a physical examination.
-Blood tests to measure the serum tumor markers beta-hCG and AFP may be done at the same time, but more research is needed to determine if testing serum tumor markers is helpful for these men.
+Unlike surveillance for non-seminoma, someone receiving surveillance for seminoma does not need to visit the doctor as often.
+While this can vary, a common schedule includes doctor visits every 3 to 6 months for the first 2 years, every 6 to 12 months in the third year, and then yearly until at least 5 years after the original diagnosis.
+A physical exam should be done at each visit, and some doctors check serum beta-hCG and AFP, although these are not mandatory because they rarely find recurrences that are not seen on CT scans.
+A CT scan of the abdomen and pelvis should be done every 6 months for the first 2 years, every 6 to 12 months the third year, and then every 12 to 24 months until the patient is 5 years out from orchiectomy.
+Sometimes chest x-rays are also obtained, but they rarely make a difference because it is uncommon to have the cancer spread to the lungs without also spreading to the abdomen, where it is seen on CT scans.

-The disadvantage of radiation therapy for clinical stage I seminoma is that more than 80% of men receive treatment that they do not need because they were cured with the orchiectomy.
-This is a concern because radiation therapy increases the risk of developing another type of cancer and heart problems.
+The disadvantage of radiation therapy for clinical stage I seminoma is that more than 80% of patients receive treatment that they do not need because they were cured with the orchiectomy.
+This is a concern because radiation therapy increases the risk of developing other types of cancer, as well as digestive and heart and vascular disease.

 Adjuvant chemotherapy.
 This is chemotherapy after surgery.
 Chemotherapy for stage I seminoma is a newer and more controversial treatment option than surveillance or radiation therapy.
 Using carboplatin, studies have shown that the risk of recurrence after orchiectomy can be reduced from 18% to about 2% with 2 doses of carboplatin and to about 5% to 6% with 1 dose of carboplatin.
-Because the use of carboplatin is a newer approach, there is less information on the long-term effects of treatment.
-Therefore, many experts believe that more information is needed before recommending this treatment approach.
-On the other hand, many other experts have accepted carboplatin as a new treatment option for stage I seminoma, and it is listed as a standard treatment option in most testicular cancer treatment guidelines.
-The hope is that carboplatin will cause fewer problems than radiation therapy, but it won’t be known whether this is the case until the health of the men who have received carboplatin has been monitored for a longer period of time.
+Because the use of carboplatin is a newer approach, there is less information on the long-term effects of treatment, and this treatment is controversial.
+Many experts believe that more information is needed before recommending this treatment approach, while many other experts have accepted carboplatin as a new treatment option for stage I seminoma.
+Currently, it is listed as a standard treatment option in most testicular cancer treatment guidelines.
+The hope is that carboplatin will cause fewer problems than radiation therapy, but it won’t be known whether this is the case until the health of those who have received carboplatin has been monitored for a longer period of time.
 Some problems from cancer treatments do not appear until 10 to 20 years later.

 Metastatic testicular cancer